There are so many electric guitars on the market.

 Neck And Body Construction

-Knowing that metal is a technically demanding genre, it’s important to have an overall ergonomic neck and body construction.
+Knowing that metal is a technically demanding genre, it’s important that the best metal guitars have an overall ergonomic neck and body construction.
 It starts with a thinner neck profile and a larger neck radius.

 The same goes for a body design that makes it easier to access higher frets and that allows your picking hand to do all the necessary hard work without troubles.